 Powered by Pecha Kucha

-For the 6th time in a row we will organize VriThink's Night Out (powered by Pecha Kucha)!
-The event will be hosted by our trend platform VriThink! on the 13th of November at the exclusive venue "Rode Hoed (Red Hat)", an old shelter-church in the city center Amsterdam.
+For the 7th time in a row we will organize VriThink's Night Out (powered by Pecha Kucha)!
+The event will be hosted by our trend platform VriThink! on the 12th of November 2018 at the exclusive venue "Rode Hoed (Red Hat)", an old shelter-church in the city center of Amsterdam.

 VriThink's Night Out is built around 14 catchy 5-minute-presentations and is held annually on the night before METS.
 The event offers designers, naval architects and boat builders the chance to show their fresh and creative work, ideas or concepts.
 This could be a finished yacht, a new design, a trend or any idea you feel our world needs to know about!